badsectorlabs/ludus/docs/docs/quick-start/install-ludus.md

 proxmox_iso_storage_pool: local   # The storage pool used to store ISOs as they are downloaded for templates - can be changed after install
 ludus_nat_interface: ludus        # The name of the interface Ludus will create on the proxmox host that Ludus will use as the "WAN" for range routers
 prevent_user_ansible_add: false   # Set this to true to prevent non-admin users from adding Ansible roles or collections to the server
+license_key: community            # Set this to your license key if you have one, or leave as community for community edition
+expose_admin_port: false          # Set this to true to expose the admin API globally
 ```